by Texas Homesteader ~

 I like to use Planned Leftovers when cooking pork roast.
 One night is a delicious roast supper, then subsequent nights utilize leftover pork roast for brand new dishes.
 Such delights as Carnitas Tacos, Pulled Pork Enchiladas or even a Hearty Stew!

-But if I’m making it solely for BBQ the other seasonings are usually just what sounds good at the time.
-Maybe some chipoltle seasoning or a sprinkle of a fragrant steak rub.
+But if I’m making it solely for BBQ, the other seasonings are usually just what sounds good at the time.
+Maybe some chipoltle seasoning or a sprinkle of RancherMan’s favorite Homemade BBQ Rub.
 Truly, whatever floats your boat for BBQ seasoning will work here.

 Then I let it cook in the slow cooker for about 5 hours until the meat falls off the bone.
 Cooking Tip: Cover the top of your slow cooker with a kitchen towel.
 It will make the Food Cook Faster.